 Hirers must ensure that all precautions are taken against risk of FIRE and damage to the property.
 Instructions for smoke/heat alarms/exits/equipment, and what to do in the event of a fire, can be found on the notice board inside the hall entrance.

 The Hall has no telephone.
 Please ensure you have a mobile in good working order with you.

-All means of EXITS from the premises must be kept free from obstruction and immediately available for instant public exit.
+All means of EXIT from the premises must be kept free from obstruction and immediately available for instant public exit.
 The emergency exit illuminated signs remain on permanently.

 Opening and closing the village hall

-Arrangements for access to the hall will be made shortly before your hire – please contact email@example.com at least 7 days prior to the event to arrange an induction and collect a key fob.
-There will be a £25 charge for lost key fobs.
+Arrangements for access to the hall will be made shortly before your hire – please contact [email protected] at least 7 days prior to the event to arrange an induction.

 Please ensure that any outside caterers, contractors and bar staff are aware of the hire period and that they will not be able to enter before or leave after the hire period.
 Failure to leave on-time WILL result in the loss of your security deposit.

 Guests are expected to vacate the premises within fifteen minutes of the end of a licensed period.
 After midnight (unless the event is New Year’s Eve) only those helping to clear up the village hall should be on the premises.
 Failure to comply with this WILL result in forfeiture of your deposit.

 Please use the trolleys provided for moving chairs and tables in order to avoid injury.
 Please stack chairs and tables neatly in the allocated spaces.
 A first aid box is located in the kitchen and one in the inner lobby, the Accident Report book is attached to the notice board also in the inner lobby.
 All recorded accidents must be reported to the management as soon as possible.
 It is the duty of the management to inform the authorities.